simanchou/whois-server-list/README.md

 # whois-server-list
-whois server list in json
+whois server list in json for golang